HISTORY

 Dove House

-I am able to trace the H I S T O R Y of the house back to the early 1700’s where it is reported that the house was built as a merchant house, housed a W A T C H M A K E R and his family back in 1753 and was also a pub and a hotel at some point in history and the pub was named The GOATS Head.
+I am able to trace the H I S T O R Y of the house back to the early 1700’s where it is reported that the house was built as a merchant house, housed a W A T C H M A K E R and his family back in 1753 and was also a pub and a hotel at some point in history; The GOATS Head.
+Many thanks to Ludlow’s very own ‘Historian Mike’ for all the information … Gratitude.

-‘The Soiled Doves’ who resided here had a harsh life indeed and barely scraped by but they were grateful for a pot of hot vegetable soup and a nugget of bread to keep their bellies warm.
-We will be honouring the W O M E N who worked here every time we gather.
+‘The Soiled Doves’ who resided here had a harsh life indeed and barely scraped bye but they were grateful for a pot of hot vegetable soup and a nugget of bread to keep their bellies warm.
+We will be honoring the W O M E N who worked here every time we gather.

-R A V E N Lane was originally called ‘narrow lane’ and it was a place for the gentry to gather behind closed doors … many festivals were held in Ludlow so people entering the town for the weekend needed to be entertained with drink and Women.
+R A V E N Lane, known as ‘Narrow Lane’ back in Medieval times and it was a place for the gentry to gather behind closed doors … many festivals were held in Ludlow so people entering the town for the weekend needed to be entertained with drink and Women.

 No doubt some of the S E R V A N T S would have resided in this space; slept and worked down here, but it would only have been warm on wash days when the fire was lit and the C O P P E R pot would boil away.